esaracin/Pyshell/README.md

 Pyshell uses a series of helper functions and packages to simulate a Linux-based shell environment, wherein a user can enter commands with specific control characters that redirect input/output as necessary.
-Generally, these commands take the form of executable program files and are run through the pyshell process using Python's subprocess library, which handles much of the work in forking and loading program images into the new memory space
+Generally, these commands take the form of executable program files and are run through the pyshell process using Python's subprocess library, which handles much of the work in forking and loading program images into the new memory space.

-In an effort to implement a realistic shell, I utilize the readline library functions, namely the titular readline() method, which allow for autocompletion that feels very accurate to any given shell experience
+In an effort to implement a realistic shell, I utilize the readline library functions, namely the titular readline() method, which allow for autocompletion that feels very accurate to any given shell experience.

 The shell supports many of the control characters that a given supported Bash shell might, albeit with some limitations: